Porphyry and HSE Copper/Gold Project

-In October 2019, Mirasol signed an Option and Farm-in Agreement with First Quantum Minerals (FQM).
+In October 2019, Mirasol signed an Option and Farm-in Agreement with First Quantum Minerals (FQM), which was later amended.

-Mirasol granted to FQM the option to earn-in 80% of the project over six years by:
+FQM has the option to earn-in 80% of the project over 7.5 years by:

-FQM is committed to completing 3,000 m of drilling and a systematic geophysical program on the project over the first 24 months of the Agreement.
+FQM is committed to completing 3,000 m of drilling and a systematic geophysical program on the project.

-Following this period, FQM is required to spend a minimum of US$500,000 per year over the term of the Agreement.
+Following the completion of the committed drilling, FQM is required to spend a minimum of US$500,000 per year over the term of the Agreement.
 FQM will be the operator during the option period.